Warm weather is here in Canada and other parts of the world, hopefully for a few months.

 VEHICLES:

 Make sure all windows are up, the sunroof closed and doors locked, especially if in the driveway.
 You are not responsible for your visitors’ vehicles, but you can look after your own.
-If you are the visitor, lock your vehicle’s doors and roll up the windows.
-Out of habit, we always lock our vehicle, even when visiting friends.
-It’s a good habit to get into.
+If you are a visitor, lock your vehicle’s doors and roll up the windows.
+Out of habit, we always lock our vehicles, even when visiting friends.
+It’s a good habit to get into to prevent break-ins.

 GARAGES/STORAGE SHEDS:

 If you are puttering inside the garage and it is detached, make sure the house is locked securely if no one else is at home.
 If it is attached, make sure exterior doors and windows to the house are locked.
-If you are entertaining in the backyard and you have an inside garage door that leads into the house, it is wise to keep that locked.
+If you are entertaining in the backyard and you have an inside garage door that leads into the house, it is wise to keep that locked, to prevent break-ins..

 Keep the locks on your storage sheds in good repair as well as any windows.
 Thieves will gladly take your lawnmower if it is easily accessible.